The Haiti/DR programme is a bi-national programme working in five departments in Haiti and four provinces in the Dominican Republic.

 As the climate changes, Haiti is experiencing hurricanes more frequently.
-We aim to raise climate change awareness, working through faith leaders and the media, to educate people so they can be better prepared and able reduce the risks associated with disasters.
+We aim to raise climate change awareness, working through faith leaders and the media, to educate people, so they can be better prepared and able to reduce the risks associated with disasters.

 Deforestation continues to be a significant concern in Haiti.
 Reforestation is a priority in the country because trees minimise the impact of storms, acting as a buffer and protecting homes and property.

 We are working with our partners to re-plant 100,000 trees per year and find alternative energy sources, including developing energy-efficient stoves.

 Our programme also provides workers in the forestry industry with alternative livelihoods to reduce the impact of these activities on the environment.

 One project offering workers an alternative is our partner Veterimed's dairy in Port-au-Prince.